me-box-archive/databox-store-blob/README.md

     URL: /<datasourceid>/ts/
     Method: POST
     Parameters: Raw JSON body containing elements as follows {data: <json blob to store>}
-    Notes: Stores a value a timestamp is added on insertion
+    Notes: If there is a timestamp field in data it is used otherwise a timestamp is added on insertion

 ### Key value pairs